perchbirdd/perchbirdd.github.io/content/posts/from-scratch-berry-patch/from-scratch-berry-patch.md

 - it reads the RTC
 - it writes to the RTC (sometimes)

 Let's start with GPIO access, as I've poked around that enough to establish a basic sense of it.
 The most likely place to find useful code is in functions that utilize the direction and control registers for GPIO.
-There's only two places the GPIO control register is used, and 12 places the control register is used.
+There's only two places the GPIO control register is used, and 12 places the direction register is used.

 <!-- setGPIOReadWrite -->
 ```c